 6. Ritz Kids

 The Ritz-Carlton has a program called Ritz Kids at many of it’s locations.
-They knew I was brining my daughter so before check-in they contacted me about her age, any allergies, and her needs and preferences for our stay.
+They knew I was bringing my daughter, so before check-in, they contacted me about her age, any allergies, and her needs and preferences for our stay.
 Upon our arrival, they delivered a personalized note and a goodie basket to our room.

 The Ritz is also very kid friendly with kid menus throughout their restaurants for the younger set.
 And if your child is younger they have fun check-in forms the kids can personalize (at 12 my daughter is kind of past that).

 We both loved our stay at the Ritz-Carlton San Francisco and I cannot wait to go back again.
 If you’re ever thinking about bringing your kids to a hotel in the city, I highly recommend the Ritz!